Administration

 Dave Marr, Communications Director

-Calli McCormack, Program Coordinator
+Calli Hester, Program Coordinator

-Calli McCormack is a University of Georgia graduate, with a bachelor’s degree in political science from the School of Public and International Affairs.
+Calli Hester is a University of Georgia graduate, with a bachelor’s degree in political science from the School of Public and International Affairs.
 Calli is a local Athenian with a background in event planning and office administration.
 Before joining the Willson Center in 2022, she was an event coordinator at Epting Events.
 She supports the Willson Center director in all initiatives and provides a central link between the director, associate director, and communications director to manage finances, programs, and collaborations.

 Angela Dore, Research Coordinator